akshaygogate1995/Kubernetes_CKA/Scheduling.md

 k get pods --watch    (To watch it continously)

 You cannot move running pod from one node to other.
 You have to delete it and recreate.

+The Kubernetes scheduler is a crucial component of the Kubernetes control plane.
+Its primary role is to assign newly created pods to nodes within the cluster.
+Here’s a high-level overview of how it works:

+Queueing: When a new pod is created, it is added to a scheduling queue.
+The scheduler continuously monitors this queue for pods that need to be assigned to nodes.

+Filtering: The scheduler first filters out nodes that do not meet the pod’s requirements.
+This includes checking for resource availability (CPU, memory), node taints and tolerations, and other constraints specified in the pod’s configuration.

+Scoring: After filtering, the scheduler scores the remaining feasible nodes.
+This scoring is based on various factors such as resource utilization, affinity/anti-affinity rules, and data locality.
+The node with the highest score is selected.

+Binding: Once a node is selected, the scheduler binds the pod to that node by updating the pod’s specification in the Kubernetes API server.
+This process is known as binding.

+Plugins and Extensibility: Kubernetes also supports a scheduling framework that allows for custom plugins.
+These plugins can be used to extend the scheduler’s functionality, enabling more complex scheduling behaviors and policies.